 Skip to contents

-Functions to compute the probability density function, cumulative distribution function, and quantile function for the Fisher F distribution.
+Functions to compute the probability density function, cumulative distribution function, and quantile function for the Noncentral F distribution.

 Usage